Zip512k/WhatToEat/README.md

 # WhatToEat

-This is an Andriod app providing good place for meal.
+This is a restaurant finding app in Android Version.
+The app builds up in java and includes map, rank serveice.